All of these were shot from my bicycle while moving

 A video montage of Isle of Palms debauchery.

 A weekend in Charleston is never good for ones health.

 First time shooting in the city.
 Didn’t really know what to expect or what to take photos of but these are some of my favorites.
 Not sure what the lines are that are in a couple of the photos but I’m going to assume that’s CVS’ fault.

-Surprise, surprise.
 I decided to veneer my first rangefinder, my Canon Canonet 28 which I featured yesterday with a roll of film, and I took a different turn with it this time.
 I went with a dark stain this time instead of a clear coat, that highlights the natural colors, and I think it worked really well.
 I also took a couple photos of it with the other cameras I have veneer and I think you can tell a striking difference in the quality of my work since my first one compared to the Canonet.